Friday, September 8, 2017

 In all this murk and dirt, in all this flux of being, time, movement, things moved, I cannot begin to see what on earth there is to value or even to aim for.
 Rather the opposite: one should console oneself with the anticipation of natural release, not impatient of its delay, but taking comfort in just these two thoughts.
 One, that nothing will happen to me which is not in accordance with the nature of the Whole: the other, that it is in my control to do nothing contrary to my god and the divinity within me - no one can force me to this offence.

-We may worry and add our opinion on many things and we may be wrong about our perceptions.
+We may worry and add our opinion on many things, and we may be wrong about our perceptions.
 We need to understand that we are fallible and prone to mistakes.
+Everyone should begin with a good amount of skepticism and then continue to refine how they view the world, by continuously updating their mental framework model of how it operates.

 Furthermore, we need to realize this life is short-lived.
 And it is full of ornery people, including ourselves.